Rapid City, South Dakota: History

 The public discovery of gold in 1874 by the Black Hills Expedition, led by George Armstrong Custer, brought a mass influx of European-American miners and settlers into Rapid City.
 A group of unsuccessful miners founded Rapid City in 1876, trying to create other chances; they promoted their new city as the "Gateway to the Black Hills"; it was originally known as Hay Camp.
 The "Gateway" nickname is shared by neighboring Box Elder.
 In February 1876, John Richard Brennan and Samuel Scott, with a small group of men, laid out Rapid City.
 It was eventually named for the spring-fed Rapid Creek that flows through it.

 The land speculators measured off a square mile and designated the six blocks in the center as a business section.
 Committees were appointed to recruit prospective merchants and their families to locate in the settlement.
 Such merchants soon began selling supplies to miners and pioneers.
 The city's location on the edge of the Plains and Hills and its large river valley made it a natural hub for the railroads that were constructed in the late 1880s from both the south and east.
 By 1900, Rapid City had survived a boom and bust and was developing as an important regional trade center for the Upper Midwest.

 The Black Hills had become popular in the late 1890s, but Rapid City became a more important destination in the 20th century.
 Local entrepreneurs promoted the sights, the availability of the automobile for individual transportation, and construction of improved roadways after World War I led to many more tourists to this area, including President Calvin Coolidge and the First Lady in summer 1927.
 Coolidge announced that he would not seek reelection in 1928 from his summer office in Rapid City.
 Gutzon Borglum, already a noted sculptor, began work on Mount Rushmore in 1927, and his son, Lincoln Borglum, continued the work after Gutzon's death in 1941.
 The work was halted due to the US need to invest in buildup for its entry into World War II; the sculpture was declared complete in 1941.
+However, Dinosaur Park, which was built in part to attract eventual Mount Rushmore tourists, is acknowledged for being the public attraction which began Rapid City's transformation into a major tourist destination.
+Dinosaur Park was initially built and opened in 1936, with overall construction being completed in 1938.
 Although tourism had sustained the city throughout the Great Depression of the 1930s, gasoline rationing during World War II decimated such travel.
 But investments in the defense industry and other war-related growth stimulated the placement of new military installations in the area, bringing more businesses and residents.